exercism/v3/languages/csharp/exercises/concept/object-initialization/.docs/introduction.md

 Object initializers are an alternative to constructors.
-The syntax is illustrated below:
+The syntax is illustrated below.
+You provide a comma separated list of name-value pairs separated with `=` within curly brackets:

 ```csharp
 public class Person